TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/NextSteps/Index.rst

     Learn more about the menu data processor :ref:`menu data processor <t3tsref:MenuProcessor>`

 #.
-Jumbotron has no background image
+Stage has no background image

-    The Jumbotron stands as a place holder for various options in our example.
+    The Stage stands as a place holder for various options in our example.
     Some readers may like to implement a banner with rotating images, some prefer a text content element or a video player instead.
 All this and much more is possible with TYPO3, but beyond the scope of this tutorial.